foreseecode/verint-xm-sdk-ios-samples/README.md

-# Sample Projects

-These sample projects demonstrate typical usage of the ForeSee SDK.

-## Installation

-All sample projects use [Cocoapods](http://cocoapods.org/).

-To install, run:

-    $ pod install

 ## Projects
 All projects can be found in: `ForeSeeSamples.xcworkspace`
+## AdvancedSample
+This sample project demonstrates a more advanced implementation of the ForeSee trigger code in an empty iPhone app.

+Features:

+* A ForeSee measure survey triggered by a "significant event" count, which can be incremented using a button in the app.
+The user will become eligibile to receive and invitation once a configured threshold is met.
+* A ForeSee Feedback survey
+* Localization of invites/survey.
+This app supports invite text overrides for Spanish, French, German, and Portuguese and can show surveys in English, French, and Spanish.
+Change your device's language setting to view invites/surveys in another language.

 ## BasicSample
 This sample project demonstrates a basic implementation of the ForeSee trigger code in an empty iPhone app.
 It uses the provided FSInviteView to show a modal dialog to the user inviting them to take a survey when they have met the configured threshold.

-## BasicSwiftSample
-This sample project demonstrates a basic Swift implementation of the ForeSee trigger code.
-It uses a bridging header to include the SDK.

 ## ContactInvitationSample
 This example shows how to provide a user's contact information to the SDK for use in a CONTACT mode survey.

+## Pods

 ## CustomInvitationSample
 This example demonstrates the use of a custom invite handler.

-## InternationalizationSample
+## FeedbackSample
-This sample project demonstrates how you can customize the default Invite View (FSInviteView) with text of your choosing.
-It also demonstrates how you can localize the invitation text using standard localization techniques for iOS.
-The demo app supports English, French, and Spanish.
-Simply change the language setting of the test device to see the invite in another language.

-All strings used by the FSInviteView class are defined in the Localizable.strings file.
+This sample project demonstrates a Swift implementation of the ForeSee Feedback Survey code and configuration.

 ## LocalNotificationSample
 This sample project demonstrates a local notification invite.
 Accept the invite and then close the application.
 You will receive a local notification linking the survey.

-## FeedbackSample

-This example demonstrates usage of the ForeSeeFeedback module.